emory-courses/dsa-java/docs/syllabus.md

 * Late submissions within a week will be accepted with the grading penalty of 15%, and will not be accepted after the first week.
 Exceptions to this policy will be made only in extraordinary circumstances.

-## Weekly Quizzes
+## Topical Quizzes

-* They aim to check if students are keeping up with the weekly contents.
+* They aim to check if students are keeping up with each topic.
 * Late submissions will not be accepted.

 ## Notes